 - d.
-The construction of alterations to rocky shores adjacent to Type 3, 4, 5, and 6 waters may be permitted if: (1) the construction is undertaken to accommodate a designated priority use for the abutting water area; (2) the applicant has examined all reasonable alternatives and the Council has determined that the selected alternative is the most reasonable; and (3) only the minimum alteration necessary to support the designated priority use is made. - F. Manmade Shorelines (formerly § 210.6) - 1.
-Definition (All definitions moved to § 1.1.2 of this Part) - a.
-Manmade shorelines are those characterized by concentrations of shoreline protection structures and other alterations, to the extent that natural shoreline features are no longer dominant.
-They most commonly abut Type 3, 5, and 6 waters.
-The presence of isolated seawalls, bulkheads, and similar structures does not constitute a manmade shoreline, as the term is used in this Program.
+The construction of alterations to rocky shores adjacent to Type 3, 4, 5, and 6 waters may be permitted if: - (1) the construction is undertaken to accommodate a designated priority use for the abutting water area; - (2) the applicant has examined all reasonable alternatives and the Council has determined that the selected alternative is the most reasonable; and - (3) only the minimum alteration necessary to support the designated priority use is made. - F. Manmade Shorelines (formerly § 210.6) - 1.
+Policies - a.
+Manmade shorelines usually have a major impact on the appearance of the shore, interfere with public access to and along the coast, prevent migration of coastal habitats and may alter erosion accretion processes on neighboring beaches. - b.
+The Council's goals are: - (1) to encourage the maintenance of structures that effectively mitigate erosion and/or sustain landforms adjacent to the water; and - (2) prevent the accumulation of debris along the shore where such structures are ineffective or no longer in active use. - c.
+The Council encourages proper maintenance of existing shoreline protection structures (see § 1.3.1(G) of this Part). - d.

-- a.
-A 1978 survey of the Narragansett Bay shoreline revealed that along 25 percent of the shore natural features have been sheathed by manmade structures.
-Many of these have been built since the 1954 hurricane as attempts at "erosion prevention," undertaken at great cost by private property owners.
-Many will not survive a major hurricane that strikes the coast from the south.
-Many structures are overbuilt for the control of minor erosion between major storms. - b.
-Manmade shorelines usually have a major impact on the appearance of the shore, interfere with public access to and along the coast, and may alter erosion accretion processes on neighboring beaches.

-- a.
-The Council's goals are: (1) to encourage the maintenance of structures that effectively mitigate erosion and/or sustain landforms adjacent to the water; and (2) prevent the accumulation of debris along the shore where such structures are ineffective or no longer in active use. - b.
-The Council encourages proper maintenance of existing shoreline protection structures (see § 1.3.1(G) of this Part). - c.
 The Council shall endeavor to determine the ownership of abandoned and deteriorating shoreline protection structures and shall encourage the owners of such structures to restore or remove them.
-The Council may order restoration or removal where it finds that the structure poses a hazard to navigation, interferes with the public's right of access to and along the shore, causes flooding or wave damage to abutting properties, or degrades the scenic qualities of the area.

-G. Dunes (formerly § 210.7)
+The Council may order restoration or removal where it finds that the structure poses a hazard to navigation, interferes with the public's right of access to and along the shore, causes flooding or wave damage to abutting properties, or degrades the scenic qualities of the area. - e.
+The presence of isolated seawalls, bulkheads, and other similar structures does not constitute a manmade shoreline, as the term is used in this Program - G. Dunes (formerly § 210.7)